TEACH CONTENT IN THE TARGET LANGUAGE TO ENGAGE STUDENTS

-All of the lessons below support content in other areas.
-Kids want to learn and even seemingly reluctant learners will be more likely to engage with readings that have real content.
+All of the lessons below teach and support content in other subject areas.
+Most students want to learn, and even seemingly reluctant learners will be more likely to engage with readings that have real content.
 Some students do not see the practicality of World Languages–they tend to see subjects like math and science as more valuable.
 This will help you bridge that gap.

-Readings like these can also be used as evaluation evidence for “designing coherent instruction” because they provide scaffolding for later learning.
+Readings and activities like these can also be used as evidence for “designing coherent instruction” because they provide scaffolding for later learning.
 They access students’ prior knowledge about geography, math, science and other subjects.
 Cross-curricular and varied instruction like this can go a long way to “engaging students in learning”.

 The popularity of eating guinea pigs is growing.
 It is sustainable, affordable, and oh so tasty.
-A short article for your students written in Novice Mid Spanish can be found here.
+A short article for your students written in Novice Mid-Novice High level Spanish can be found here.

 The “Mega Diverse” countries are those which have been designated as valuable due to their vast and different flora and fauna.
 An unusually large portion of these countries are in Latin America.
 Here is a reading in novice level Spanish about these biological treasures.

-Despite environmental pressures and declining overall numbers, the jaguar, most adaptable of the big cats, is expanding its range and can now be found from Arizona to Argentina.
+Despite environmental pressures and declining overall numbers, the jaguar, the most adaptable of the big cats, is expanding its range and can now be found all the way from Arizona to Argentina.
 Read about it in novice level Spanish.

-The word castellano perplexed me when I arrived in Chile as a teenager: Everyone seemed to be telling me they did not speak español (in Spanish!) but rather something called castellano; it sure sounded like Spanish to me.
+The word castellano perplexes many when they arrive in South America.
+Everyone seems to claim not to speak español, but rather something called castellano.
+Castellano sure sounds like Spanish… What’s going on?
 This level I reading explains which word speakers use to refer to their language in the Spanish-speaking world.

 Introduction to Guatemala